gouliming4437/PyServe/README.md

 ## Overview

 This project provides scripts to start and manage a Python server in the background using Windows batch and VBScript files.
-It's specifically designed for intranet environments and uses only Python standard libraries to ensure maximum compatibility without external dependencies.
+It's specifically designed for intranet environments and uses only Python standard libraries to ensure maximum compatibility without external dependencies. **8000 is the port number, you can change it to any other port number in the server.py file.**

 ## Requirements